- Tablets: 0.5 mg, 1 mg, 2 mg

 Lorazepam is a benzodiazepine.
-It is approved for the treatment of anxiety, status epilepticus (continuous seizures), and as a medication given right before anesthesia.
-However, benzodiazepines are also commonly used to treat difficulty sleeping and alcohol withdrawal.
+It is approved for the treatment of anxiety, insomnia, or sleep difficulty due to anxiety or stress, status epilepticus (continuous seizures), and as a medication given right before anesthesia.
+However, benzodiazepines can also be used to treat alcohol withdrawal.

 Generalized Anxiety Disorder (GAD) occurs when a person experiences excessive anxiety or worry for at least six months.
 Other symptoms include:

 - Fatigue (low energy, feeling tired all the time)

 - Sleep disturbance (difficulty falling asleep or waking up in the middle of the night)

 What Is The Most Important Information I Should Know About Lorazepam?

 Do not drive a car or operate machinery until you know how this medication affects you because you may notice that you feel tired or dizzy.